opengauss-mirror/docs/content/en/docs/Developerguide/overview-100.md

 Logical decoding provides basic transaction decoding capabilities for logical replication. openGauss uses SQL functions for logical decoding.
 This method features easy function calling, requires no tools to obtain logical logs, and provides specific interfaces for interconnecting with external replay tools, saving the need of additional adaptation.

 Logical logs are output only after transactions are committed because they use transactions as the unit and logical decoding is driven by users.
-Therefore, to prevent Xlogs from being recycled by the system when transactions start and prevent required transaction information from being recycled by  **VACUUM**, openGauss introduces logical replication slots to block Xlog recycling.
+Therefore, to prevent Xlogs from being recycled by the system when transactions start and prevent required transaction information from being recycled by  **VACUUM**, openGauss uses logical replication slots to block Xlog recycling.

 A logical replication slot means a stream of changes that can be replayed in other databases in the order they were generated in the original database.
 Each owner of logical logs maintains one logical replication slot.